ECB extends one bank test deadline but overall timetable holds

 Before the new watchdog - the Single Supervisory Mechanism (SSM) - takes up its task in November, it is putting 128 of the euro zone's largest banks through thorough health checks so banks come to terms with hidden losses and strengthen their capital buffers.

-In an unprecedented exercise, one part of the review assesses whether banks have valued 3.72 trillion euros ($5 trillion) of risk-weighted assets correctly, which involves about 135,000 credit files.
+In an unprecedented exercise, one part of the review assesses whether banks have valued 3.72 trillion euros (2.99 trillion pounds) of risk-weighted assets correctly, which involves about 135,000 credit files.

 Two sources familiar with the review told Reuters that valuations for the collateral underlying some banks' assets would be submitted later this week, at least one week later than originally foreseen.